HeatherAn/recommended-coding-practices/05-Bash-Cheatsheet.md

 ## Requires extra installation

-The following commands require extra installation:
+The following commands require extra installation in Windows:

 - Download the executables first (e.g. `rsync.exe`) from [https://repo.msys2.org/msys/x86_64/](https://repo.msys2.org/msys/x86_64/).

-    - If more DLL files are required, download the OpenSSL package from [https://repo.msys2.org/msys/x86_64/libopenssl-3.0.8-1-x86_64.pkg.tar.zst](https://repo.msys2.org/msys/x86_64/libopenssl-3.0.8-1-x86_64.pkg.tar.zst) and copy the required DLLs into the same folder as the executables.
+- If more DLL files are required, download the OpenSSL package (`libopenssl`) from [https://repo.msys2.org/msys/x86_64/](https://repo.msys2.org/msys/x86_64/) and copy the required DLLs into the same folder as the executables.

 `zip -r zip1 dir1` : compresses the contents of the directory `dir1` into a zip file called `zip1`.